 2. Does the person target people who are less powerful than him/her?

 Here's a test for you or your company: Would you tolerate a brilliant engineer who is also an asshole?
-(Or the more company-polite version: would you tolerate a brilliant jerk?)
+(Or the more company-polite version: Would you tolerate a brilliant jerk?)

-This are numerous articles and opinions on the topic, including Brilliant Jerks Cost More Than They Are Worth, and It's Better to Avoid a Toxic Employee than Hire a Superstar.
+There are numerous articles and opinions on the topic, including Brilliant Jerks Cost More Than They Are Worth, and It's Better to Avoid a Toxic Employee than Hire a Superstar.
 My colleague Justin Becker is also giving a talk at QConSF 2017 on the topic: Am I a Brilliant Jerk?.

 It may help to clarify that "brilliant jerk" can mean different things to different people.
 To illustrate, I'll describe two types of brilliant jerks: the selfless and the selfish, and their behavior in detail.
 I'll then describe the damage caused by these jerks, and ways to deal with them.

 The following are fictional characters.
 These are not two actual engineers, but are collections of related traits to help examine this behavior beyond the simple "no asshole rule."
 These are engineers who by default act like jerks, not engineers who sometimes act that way.

 Fictional Alice, the selfless brilliant jerk

 Alice is a brilliant engineer.
 Alice cares about the company.